 Install Adobe Flash player:

 Even after installing extra codecs, you may face difficulties with Adobe Flash player.
 You may not be able to run YouTube videos is one of the example.
-You can install Adobe Flash player using the following command:
+You can install Adobe Flash player in Ubuntu using the following command:

 sudo apt-get install flashplugin-installer